 - The first group consists of hepatitis A virus, cholera and typhoid.
-All of these infections are transmitted by contaminated food or contaminated water.
+All these infections are transmitted by contaminated food or contaminated water.
 Two of these diseases, cholera and typhoid, can be avoided by staying in standard tourist accommodations and drinking only bottled or boiled water and avoiding uncooked meat, unpeeled fruits, shellfish, beverages with ice, salads and food from street vendors.
 However, hepatitis A virus is so prevalent, and so easily transmitted, that even standard tourist accommodations and careful avoidance of various foods and beverages may not protect against infection.
 The hepatitis A vaccine is recommended for all children in the U.S. beginning at 1 year of age.
-If your child did not receive this vaccine yet, be sure to get at least one dose prior to traveling.
+If your child did not receive this vaccine yet, be sure they get at least one dose prior to traveling.
 This vaccine is also recommended for adults who wish to avoid hepatitis A infection.

 - The second group consists of yellow fever and Japanese encephalitis virus.
-Both of these diseases are transmitted by the bite of a mosquito.
-The yellow fever vaccine has a very low rate of side effects and is required or recommended for entry into a number of countries.
-On the other hand, the Japanese Encephalitis virus vaccine has a fairly high rate of severe side effects, and the disease can be avoided by not engaging in high-risk activities.
-The new Japanese Encephalitis virus vaccine, made in a different cell substrate, has a much lower rate of side effects than previous versions.
+Both diseases are transmitted by the bite of a mosquito.
+The yellow fever vaccine has a very low rate of side effects and is required or recommended for entry into several countries.
+Japanese Encephalitis can typically be avoided by not engaging in high-risk activities.
+Newer Japanese Encephalitis virus vaccines have a much lower rate of side effects than previous versions.
 Recommendations for use depend on an individual’s age and travel plans.